The Origin of Painting

 10 November - 16 December 2001

-Three screen projections and a set of sound installations were set out in Fabrica to explore the collusion between art and science.
-Disrupted interferences and disorientating reverberations filled the gallery, with ghostly figures appearing after a blast of light.
+A series of screen projections and sound installations were set up in Fabrica to explore the collusion between art and science.
+An environment of disrupted interferences and disorientating reverberations filled the gallery, with ghostly figures appearing after a blast of light.

 As history – or myth – has it, the origin of painting lies in the outline of shadows cast on cave walls… its evolution, going hand in hand with technological advancement, leads us to the invention of photography as the ultimate art of light-sensitive shadows.